Bitcoin mining has become a relatively efficient and intensely competitive industry…

 Click here to read the full press release.

-Link’s upside potential may begin to crystallize once new quarterly financials are released, and investors can better understand how the company will generate revenue, and if/when it may reach profitability.
+Link’s upside potential may begin to crystallize once new financials are released.
+They may also shed light on if/when Link could reach profitability.

-To further understand Link Global, it is worth learning about its President and CEO, Mr. Stephen Jenkins…
+To further understand Link, it is worth learning about its President and CEO, Mr. Stephen Jenkins…

 Mr. Jenkins holds a Master’s Degree in Environmental Management from the Royal Roads University and served as a partner at Energies du Futur S.A.
 (2014-2017).